Back to Library

 The Email Engine: A live Brevo account.
 You must generate a Brevo v3 API Key (located under Account > SMTP & API).

-The Data Payload: An active WordPress Elementor form with specific dropdown fields structured to capture email, intent, source, and language.
+The Data Payload: An active WordPress Elementor form with specific dropdown fields structured to capture email, intent, source, language, and critically — a new LinkedIn Profile URL text field mapped to the key linkedin_url.
+This field is the fuel that powers Phase 6.

 Brevo Taxonomy: You must pre-create the exact tags (e.g., hot-lead-demo, paid-social, spanish-lead) within the Brevo UI (Contacts > Settings > Tags) before n8n attempts to apply them, or the API will reject the payload.